cwhyvv/privacy---policy/README.md

 When you register through Facebook, Google, or Apple on the DropiKy application, we collect the following information:

-Android ID: To prevent multiple free trial periods on the same Android device, an Android ID will be collected.
 Full Name: To verify your identity and provide personalized services.
 Email Address: For account management and communication purposes.